PostOwl/postowl/README.md

 ### Sending emails in development

-PostOwl sends emails when you share a letter with friends.
+PostOwl sends emails when you share a post with friends.

 In development we recommend using [mailpit](https://github.com/axllent/mailpit) to test email without sending real emails.